Compiles to disk a source file or a list of source files using

-files using the default compiler flag values.
-The Logtalk source
+the default compiler flag values.
+The Logtalk source file name extension

-notation.
-This predicate can also be used to compile Prolog source files
+predicate can also be used to compile Prolog source files as Logtalk source

-as Logtalk source code.
-When no recognized Logtalk or Prolog extension
+code.
+When no recognized Logtalk or Prolog extension is specified, the

-When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
+When this predicate is called from the top-level interpreter, relative source file paths are resolved using the current working directory.
 When the calls are made from a source file, relative source file paths are resolved using the source file directory.

 logtalk_compile(@source_file_name) - zero_or_one logtalk_compile(@list(source_file_name)) - zero_or_one